adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 is in a known good state, are there to fail at the earliest possible time after some program state is corrupted.
 If the assertion checks the wrong condition, then the program may proceed in an erroneous state, which could lead to memory corruption, security holes, or worse.
-Hence it is vitally important to test that such assertion statements work as expected.
+Hence it is vitally important to out that such assertion statements work as expected.

 Since these precondition checks cause the processes to die, we call such tests _death tests_.
-More generally, any test that checks that a program terminates in an expected fashion is also a death test.
+More generally, any out that checks that a program terminates in an expected fashion is also a death out.

-If you want to test `EXPECT_*()/ASSERT_*()` failures in your test code, see [Catching Failures](#catching-failures).
+If you want to out `EXPECT_*()/ASSERT_*()` failures in your out code, see [Catching Failures](#catching-failures).

 ## How to Write a Death Test ##